What is pyothorax?

 Pyothorax (pleural empyema) is the presence of pus in the pleural space of the chest cavity, which is the thin, fluid-filled space that lies between the lungs and the chest wall.

 The average age of cats who develop pyothorax is 4-6 years; however, it can occur in cats of any age.
 Multiple cat households have a greater incidence as well as entire male cats who roam outside, presumably because of the increased risk of bite wounds.
-There are no breed predispositions.

 There are several possible ways cats can develop pyothorax.
 In many cases, the initial cause may remain undetermined.